Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 3. How many DNS query response packets were captured? `90`
 4. What is the IP address of the host which sent the most number of bytes? `115.178.9.18`

-Now, let us move on to solving PCAP 2 Challenge
+Now, let us move on to solving the PCAP 2 Challenge

 ## Solution - PCAP 2

-Let's open PCAP 2 file in Wireshark.
+Let's open the PCAP 2 file in Wireshark.
 The file is named as _SBT-PCAP2.pcap_.

 ### Finding the WebAdmin Password

 Since we need to find the WebAdmin password, I think we are looking at the HTTP traffic.
 There must be HTTP traffic where the password is exchanged.
-Since its HTTP, we can read the exchange as it is un-encrypted.
+Since it is HTTP, we can read the exchange as it is un-encrypted.
 Hence, I wrote the following Wireshark filter to filter out HTTP traffic:

 ```
 http